Developers

 Different runtimes have different transport constraints: a browser cannot open raw sockets or access the filesystem, while a desktop app can.

-• Native / Desktop: full access to system networking and persistent storage.
-Use the Rust SDK.
+• Native / Desktop / CLI: full access to system networking and persistent storage.
+Use nym-sdk (the Rust SDK) for E2E messaging or byte streams, or smolmix for TCP/UDP socket-shaped access in proxy mode.

-• Browser: restricted to WebSockets, Web Transport, and fetch, with HTTPS-only mixed content rules and no filesystem access.
-Use the TypeScript SDK.
+• Browser: restricted to WebSockets, Web Transport, and fetch; HTTPS-only mixed-content rules; no filesystem access.
+Use mix-fetch for HTTP(S) requests, or the TypeScript SDK's WASM Mixnet Client for raw message passing.

 Architecture